Birding Festival: Tour Leaders

 • DON MARSH

 Don Marsh has a degree in Wildlife Management, but spent most of his working career in Information Technology in California.
-After retiring early and moving to Ridgway, Colorado in 2019, he joined the Board of Directors for the Black Canyon Audubon Society, the Colorado Field Ornithologists and the Western Field Ornithologists.
+Don is on the board of the Black Canyon Audubon Society where he is also the Field Trip chair, and on the board of Western Field Ornithologists.
 In addition to those activities, he stays busy leading birding field trips, conducting breeding bird surveys and volunteering at Ridgway State Park.
 He is an eBird reviewer for five western Colorado counties and one California county.
+He enjoys the fact that there is always more to learn about our avian neighbors.
 His birding highlight for Colorado (so far) is finding the first state record for Varied Bunting.

 • ERIC MOORE

-Eric Moore is the owner of Jay’s Bird Barn and Arizona Field Optics located in beautiful Prescott, Arizona.
+Eric Moore is the owner of The Lookout and Arizona Field Optics located in beautiful Prescott, Arizona.
 Eric has been an avid bird watcher for over 50 years and enjoys teaching classes on bird identification, leading bird walks to help individuals create a connection to nature and equipping individuals with birding gear including quality optics and field guides.
 Birding is more than a hobby, it is a passion, perhaps even an obsession!

 • ERIK HENDRICKSON